DevOpsMadDog/Devops.ai/content/whitepapers/enterprise-vm-competitive-one-pager.md

 **Capability**: Probabilistic models that estimate posterior exploit probability using Bayesian analytics and forecast vulnerability state transitions using Markov chains.
 Provides forward-looking risk assessments.

-**How It Helps**:
+**How It Would Help in These Scenarios**:
-- **Fortune 100 Bank**: Bayesian posterior improves precision by 8% over static EPSS; reduces false-positive remediation by 14%
+- **Fortune 100 Bank**: Bayesian posterior targets 8% precision improvement over static EPSS; aims for 14% false-positive reduction
-- **Global SaaS**: Markov forecasting predicts which vulnerabilities will persist in "Open" state for 4+ weeks; teams prioritize accordingly
+- **Global SaaS**: Markov forecasting would predict which vulnerabilities will persist in "Open" state for 4+ weeks; teams would prioritize accordingly
-- **Healthcare Provider**: Probabilistic risk scores provide board-ready metrics: "82% probability this CVE will be exploited within 90 days"
+- **Healthcare Provider**: Probabilistic risk scores would provide board-ready metrics with exploit probability estimates

-**ROI Target**: 8% precision improvement, 14% false-positive reduction[^2]
+**Target Outcome (Benchmark)**: 8% precision improvement, 14% false-positive reduction[^2]

 ---